raycast/extensions/extensions/steam/README.md

 Notes:
 - You may hit the Steam API rate limit if you search too often.
 If that's the case, just wait a few minutes and try again.
 While developing this extension it only happened to me once.
 - Sometimes the Steam API sends a random language.
 There doesn't seem to be any logic to this.
 Just press escape and try again.
-- Sometimes games are removed from Steam yet still show in the top level API.
-Verifying this premptively would require making multiple network requests at once so instead the extension will just provide feedback that the game no longer exists.
+- Sometimes games are removed from Steam yet still show in the API.
+To avoid extra network costs, the extension will just provide feedback that the game no longer exists.
 - Icons will only show if you own the game.
 Steam doesn't send the icons via the public api.
-- You may hit memory issues with large library data.
-I've tried to mitigate this but the Steam API is essentially all or nothing.

 To run the dev build, you can: